cloudevents/spec/subscriptions/spec.md

 }
 ```

-###### `sql` filter dialect
+###### 3.2.4.1.2 OPTIONAL Filter Dialects

+The support of the following dialects are OPTIONAL for implementations of
+this specification:

+**`sql`**

-Use of this MUST have a string value, representing a [CloudEvents SQL Expression](../cesql/spec.md).
+Use of this MUST have a string value, representing a [CloudEvents SQL
+Expression](../cesql/spec.md).
-The filter result MUST be true if the result value of the expression, coerced to boolean, equals to the `TRUE` boolean value,
+The filter result MUST be true if the result value of the expression,
+coerced to boolean, equals to the `TRUE` boolean value,
 otherwise MUST be false if an error occurred while evaluating the expression or if the result value,
 coerced to boolean, equals to the `FALSE` boolean value.

-Implementations SHOULD reject subscriptions with invalid CloudEvents SQL expressions.
+Implementations SHOULD reject subscriptions with invalid CloudEvents SQL
+expressions.

 For example: